elenalind/randomstuff/article.md

 [  3]  0.0-10.0 sec  8.43 GBytes  9.4 Gbits/sec
 ```

-We ran iperf on the NICs with ports controlled by multiple drivers
-and observed:
-* packet drops on the ports controlled by the kernel driver, and lower
-  TCP throughput.
-* complete traffic loss due to "tx hang" on the ports controlled by
-  the kernel driver.

-The manufacturer provided a fix:
-* [dpdk-dev,v4,4/4] net/i40e: fix interrupt conflict when using multi-driver
-* [dpdk-dev,v4,3/4] net/i40e: fix multiple driver support issue

-We raised a bug report towards the manufacturer of the network card.
+We raised bug reports towards the manufacturer of the network card.
-Later, the manufacturer provided a patch that solved the problem.
+Later, the manufacturer provided patches that solved the problem.
 https://dpdk.org/dev/patchwork/patch/34947/
 https://dpdk.org/dev/patchwork/patch/34948/

-As you can imagine, documentation in this specific case is of crucial
-importance.
-While in the previous cases you might find help using
-internet search engines, this is a problem specific to the customer
-OpenStack deployment using a particular NIC card.
+Proper documentation is very important!
+You will document the problem and
+its solution, but it can be useful to document the steps you took
+to find it out, the tools and commands you used.

-Besides properly recording this problem with its solution in the
+Besides properly recording this problem with its solution in your
-company's internal tools, it would be nice to share the problem
+company's (most probably internal) tools, it would be nice to share the problem
 on the internet because it might help someone else.
-Write it on your blog, tweet about it, or record a video and upload it
+Write about it on your blog, tweet about it, or record a video and upload it
-on youtube.
+to youtube.

 There are many problem-solving strategies and methods.
 I wish I could
-state that I found the three-steps approach that solves any OpenStack
+state that I found the few-steps approach that solves any OpenStack
 problem, but there is no silver bullet.
-What can help OpenStack
+What can help troubleshooting
-troubleshooting efficient is to ask the right questions to help you
+OpenStack is to ask the right questions to help you
 understand and define the problem, to establish and test a few
 hypotheses of a possible cause and narrow down where the problem
 is located.
 Then, once a fix is available, to prioritize properly